-The initial contributions to SPIDAL are available from Github [56].
-They are described here and are already given in Table 4-4.
-As MIDAS and SPIDAL development proceeded in parallel, much of the initial SPIDAL work used different technology from that highlighted in MIDAS; for example, not all routines are available in Harp or use the SPIDAL Java optimizations.
+The initial contributions to SPIDAL are available from Github [56] and are described here and are already given in Table 4-4.
+As MIDAS and SPIDAL development proceeded in parallel, much of initial SPIDAL work used different technology from that highlighted in MIDAS; for example, not all routines are available in Harp or use the SPIDAL Java optimizations.
 As this project matures and optimized MIDAS components become available, we will re-engineer current SPIDAL accordingly.
-Also, based on input from users of MLlib and Mahout, we will plan a design process to ensure a uniform consistent programmatic interface to the SPIDAL library.
+Further based on input from users of MLlib and Mahout, we will plan a design process to ensure a uniform consistent programmatic interface to the SPIDAL library.

 Figure 4-8: Visualization using WebPlotViz of a small part (<0.1%) of a clustering using DA-VS of 10.9 million LCMS peaks into 423400 clusters extending work in [57].
-Orange stars are the 1% of points outside clusters, yellow circles represent cluster centers, colored dots are clustered peaks.
+Orange stars are the 1% of points outside clusters, yellow circles cluster centers, colored dots are clustered peaks.

-We will now describe the status of several core machine learning routines.
+We now describe status of several core machine learning routines.

-1. O(N) distance matrices offer calculation with Hadoop parallelism and various options such as storage in MongoDB or distributed files, normalization, packing to save memory usage, and calculation exploiting symmetry.
-This is built into many existing approaches and described in Section 5.5.
+1. O(N2) distance matrices calculation with Hadoop parallelism and various options such as storage in MongoDB or distributed files, normalization, packing to save memory usage, and calculation exploiting symmetry.
+This is built into many existing approaches and described in section 5.5.
 We will separate this and make it a separate SPIDAL library.

-Figure 4-9: Trajectories of values of 6 financial instruments (stocks with ETF's) using one-day values measured from January 2004 and ending December 2015.
+Figure 4-9: Trajectories of values of 6 financial instruments (stocks with ETF's) using one day values measured from January 2004 and ending December 2015.
 Filled circles are final values and 6000 stocks are used in the DA-MDS 3D projection of vectors of daily stock values.
 [58]

-2. WDA-SMACOF or DA-MDS: Multidimensional scaling MDS is an optimal nonlinear dimension reduction enhanced by SMACOF, deterministic annealing and Conjugate gradient for nonuniform weights [59].
-It is used in many applications [2] and is illustrated in figures 4-9 to 4-12.
-This is believed to be the most accurate non-linear dimension reduction routine available and the only one whose performance scales to large parallel machines.
+2. WDA-SMACOF or DA-MDS: Multidimensional scaling MDS is optimal nonlinear dimension reduction enhanced by SMACOF, deterministic annealing and Conjugate gradient for nonuniform weights [59].
+Used in many applications [2] and is illustrated in figures 4-9 to 4-12.
+This is believed to be ey most accurate non-linear dimension reduction routine and the only one whose performance scales to large parallel machines.
 It supports Sammon's method and missing distance measurements.
 There are MPI and MIDAS (Harp) versions.
 3. MDS Alignment to optimally align related point sets, as in MDS time series